jdleesmiller/jdleesmiller.github.io/_drafts/2021-06-15-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 description: Calculate bootstrap confidence intervals in mostly standard SQL, for PostgreSQL and BigQuery.
 ---

 A confidence interval is a good way to express the uncertainty in an estimate.
 This post is about how to calculate approximate confidence intervals in portable (mostly) standard SQL using [bootstrapping](<https://en.wikipedia.org/wiki/Bootstrapping_(statistics)>).
-We'll also see that BigQuery is surprisingly fast at running the required bootstrap calculations, which makes it surprisingly cheap to add a confidence interval to nearly any point estimate you calculate in BigQuery.
+We'll also see that BigQuery is surprisingly fast at running the required bootstrap calculations, which makes it easy to add a confidence interval to nearly any point estimate you calculate in BigQuery.

-The code for this article is on GitHub.
+The code for this article is [open source](https://github.com/jdleesmiller/sql-bootstrap).

 ### Background: Confidence Intervals and the Bootstrap

 Let's start with some background on confidence intervals and the bootstrap, illustrated with a small example.
-If you already know all about these, feel free to [skip to the queries](TODO).
+If you already know all about these, feel free to [skip to the queries](#the-bootstrap-in-sql).

 Suppose we want to find the average mass of an (adult, domestic) cat [^cat-mass], and we've started by selecting 10 cats at random and measuring their masses in kilograms: